rhodyprog4ds/BrownFall21/_sources/assignments/09-clustering.md

 Use the same dataset you used for assignment 7, unless there was a problem, or pick one of the recommended ones for that assignment if you did not complete assignment 7.

 1. Describe what question you'd be asking in applying clustering to this dataset.
-How
 1. Apply Kmeans using the known, correct number of clusters, $K$.
 1. Evaluate how well clustering worked on the data:

-    - using a true clustering metric and
+    - using a true clustering metric
-    - using visualization.
+    - using visual inspection
     - using a clustering metric that uses the ground truth labels
 1. Include a discussion of your results that addresses the following: